China's industrial profit growth quickens, signals firming economic recovery | MarketScreener

-The statistics bureau said on Monday that profits at China's industrial firms rose 11.5% year-on-year in June to 666.55 billion yuan (74.20 billion pounds) - marking the quickest profit growth since March 2019.
+The statistics bureau said on Monday that profits at China's industrial firms rose 11.5% year-on-year in June to 666.55 billion yuan ($95.27 billion) - marking the quickest profit growth since March 2019.

 May marked the sector's first monthly growth in earnings since November, before the onset of the coronavirus pandemic.